 Stent placement.
 A stent may be used to open up the blocked vein.
 This can quickly ease SVCS symptoms.
 A stent is a small metal or plastic tube that's put into the blocked part of the vein to allow blood to pass through.
 Some people may also need a blood-thinning medicine (anticoagulant) to help keep more blood clots from forming and blocking the stent.

 Medicines to ease symptoms.
 Sometimes other medicines can be used to ease symptoms while tests are done to look for the cause of SVCS.
 Steroids can help reduce swelling and inflammation.
-Water pills (antidiuretic medicine) can help you pass more urine to get rid of extra fluid in your body.
+Water pills (diuretic medicine) can help you pass more urine to get rid of extra fluid in your body.

 If not watched closely or treated, SCVS can lead to serious problems, such as:

-Swelling and closing of the breathing tube
+Swelling and closing of the breathing tube.
+This is rare.

 Swelling in the brain